chinapedia/wikipedia.abstract.en/Page/Mithraism.md

 Cumont's hypothesis: from Persian state religion

-Greek_-_Intaglio_of_a_Mithraic_Sacrifice_-_Walters_421342.jpg-era intaglio depicting a tauroctony (Walters Art Museum)]] Taq-e_Bostan_-_High-relief_of_Ardeshir_II_investiture.jpg king Ardashir II.
+-era intaglio depicting a tauroctony (Walters Art Museum)]] king Ardashir II.
 Mithra stands on a lotus flower on the left holding a barsom.[176]]] Scholarship on Mithras begins with Franz Cumont, who published a two volume collection of source texts and images of monuments in French in 1894-1900, _Textes et monuments figurés relatifs aux mystères de Mithra_ [French: _Texts and Illustrated Monuments Relating to the Mysteries of Mithra_].[177]
 An English translation of part of this work was published in 1903, with the title _The Mysteries of Mithra_.[178]
 Cumont’s hypothesis, as the author summarizes it in the first 32 pages of his book, was that the Roman religion was "the Roman form of Mazdaism",[179] the Persian state religion, disseminated from the East.
 He identified the ancient Aryan deity who appears in Persian literature as Mithras with the Hindu god Mitra of the Vedic hymns.[180]
 According to Cumont, the god Mithra came to Rome "accompanied by a large representation of the Mazdean Pantheon".[181]
 Cumont considers that while the tradition "underwent some modification in the Occident ... the alterations that it suffered were largely superficial".[182]

 Criticisms and reassessments of Cumont